 Type #1: Solicited project proposals

-These proposals are sent as a response to a request for proposal (RFP).
+Solicited project proposals are sent as a response to a request for proposal (RFP).

 In it, they describe the type of work needed to be done, give some instructions, and include the deadline.
-Then they send it to several organizations, and each of them writes a project proposal according to the guidelines from the RFP.
+Then, they send it to several organizations, and each of them writes a project proposal according to the guidelines from the RFP.

 Solicited project proposals should be even more persuasive and detailed than other types of proposals since you are competing against others.